 Sombre led a large mercenary army which was in the service of fading Mughal Empire.
 By all accounts he was an untrustworthy swine, who swapped sides endlessly, with a reputation for cruelty.

-He rather liked the look of the then 14 year old dancing girl and she instantly saw a chance to improve her station.
+He rather liked the look of the dancing girl and she instantly saw a chance to improve her station.
 And while she was a small petite wee thing (four and half feet tall barefoot), she was tough, and extremely smart.
 She not only beguiled him, she complimented him.

 Quickly she supplied the brains to Sombre's army, and he and his European and Indian commanders quickly learned that this young woman knew what the fuck she was talking about.